Romano-Mancini/rust-web-server/README.md

 Clone the repository, then simply `cargo run` inside the package folder.
 Then, open `localhost:8080` on a web browser.

-## Inspiration
+## Sources

-Inspired by the last chapter of [The Rust Programming Language](https://doc.rust-lang.org/book/) book.
+Inspired by the last chapter of [The Rust Programming Language](https://doc.rust-lang.org/book/) book, with multiple variations.